General Carpenter Pre-Apprenticeship Program for Youth

 Paid work placement in the carpentry/construction field

-After completing the program, students will have both the basic theory and practical knowledge of a Level 1 carpenter, and possess the skills to pursue a career as a carpenter or a career in other construction trades.
+After completing the program, students will have both the basic theory and practical knowledge of a Level 1 Carpenter and the skills to pursue a career as a carpenter or a career in other construction trades.

 Program Application & Selection